 (C) Clearly established plans for financing the construction; or

 (D) Building permits.

 Similarly, after an application has been granted, a deferral certificate is no longer valid and should not be used if construction has not begun within one year from the date of application or there is not a specific and active program to begin construction within two years from the date of application.
 However, the department will grant requests to extend the period for which the certificate is valid if the holder of the certificate can demonstrate that the delay in starting construction is due to circumstances beyond the certificate holder's control such as the acquisition of building permit(s).
-Refer to subsection (6) of this section for more information on the use of tax deferral certificate.
+Refer to subsection (9) of this rule for more information on the use of tax deferral certificates.

-(f) When will the department notify approval or disapproval of the deferral application?
+(c) When will the department notify approval or disapproval of the deferral application?
 The department will verify the information contained in the application and approve or disapprove the application within sixty days.
 If approved, the department will issue a tax deferral certificate.
 If disapproved, the department will notify the applicant as to the reason(s) for disapproval.

-(g) May an applicant request a review of department disapproval of the deferral application?
+(d) May an applicant request a review of department disapproval of the deferral application?

-(Appeals).
+, Appeals.
 The filing of a petition for review with the department starts a review of departmental action.

-(5) What happens after the department approves the deferral application?
+(8) What happens after the department approves the deferral application?

 The department will issue a sales and use tax deferral certificate for state and local sales and use taxes due under chapters 82.08

 RCW for an eligible investment project.
 The department will state on the certificate the amount of tax deferral the recipient is eligible for.
 Recipients must keep track of how much tax is deferred.